 Generally, we consider LASIK to be safe for good candidates who are 18 or older.
 In some circumstances, it may be performed on patients younger than 18.
 There is no age at which LASIK becomes unsafe, and it has even been performed on patients in their 90s.
 However, as people age and start to develop cataracts, we often advise them to consider Refractive Lens Exchange (RLE) or laser cataract surgery instead of LASIK.
 Our doctors will discuss your best option based on your unique eyes when you come in for a complimentary consultation.
 LASIK can be performed on patients with myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 A common myth is that LASIK cannot be performed on patients with astigmatism.
 Although this was somewhat true when LASIK was first introduced, modern laser systems can now correct astigmatism.
-At Kugler Vision, Lance Kugler, MD, takes astigmatism treatment a step further.
-He performs advanced astigmatism analysis using vector analysis.
+At Kugler Vision, Lance Kugler, MD, and Mike Stuntz, MD, take astigmatism treatment a step further.
+They perform advanced astigmatism analysis using vector analysis.
 Taking this extra step increases the success of astigmatism treatment and enhances the quality of vision for your lifetime.
 LASIK is just one of the vision correction procedures we offer at Kugler Vision.
 The best way to know if you are able to free yourself from glasses and contacts is to come in for a complimentary consultation.
-You will have a full ocular analysis, meet with Lance Kugler, MD, and he will recommend the best solution for your unique eyes after examining the data.
+You will have a full ocular analysis, meet with Lance Kugler, MD, or Mike Stuntz, MD, and they will recommend the best solution for your unique eyes after examining the data.

 The LASIK Procedure